Cement-Labs/Abyssal/README.md

 **Abyssal** divides your menu bar into three areas - the **Always Hide Area,** the **Hide Area** and the **Visible Area:**

-- The **Always Hide Area**&emsp;Icons inside this area will be *hided forever,* unless you menually check them.
+- The **Always Hide Area**&emsp;Icons inside this area will be _hided forever,_ unless you menually check them.
 - The **Hide Area**&emsp;Icons inside this area follow certain rules.
-More often than not, you *don't see them.*
+More often than not, you _don't see them._
 - The **Visible Area**&emsp;Icons inside this area suffer no restrictions.
-You can see them *all the time.*
+You can see them _all the time._

 The three areas are separated by two separators - the `Always Hide Separator`&ensp;<sub><picture><source media="(prefers-color-scheme: dark)" srcset="/Docs/Contents/Icons/Dark/DottedLine.png?raw=true" /><img height="17" src="/Docs/Contents/Icons/Light/DottedLine.png?raw=true" /></picture></sub> (the furthest one from the screen corner) and the `Hide Separator`&ensp;<sub><picture><source media="(prefers-color-scheme: dark)" srcset="/Docs/Contents/Icons/Dark/Line.png?raw=true" /><img height="17" src="/Docs/Contents/Icons/Light/Line.png?raw=true" /></picture></sub> (the middle one).
 Apart from these, there's another separator on the nearest side to the screen corner - the `Menu Separator`&ensp;<sub><picture><source media="(prefers-color-scheme: dark)" srcset="/Docs/Contents/Icons/Dark/Dot.png?raw=true" /><img height="17" src="/Docs/Contents/Icons/Light/Dot.png?raw=true" /></picture></sub>, which's position doesn't matter, but plays an important role.

-> **Abyssal** will judge the order of the three separators, which means you don't need to care much about their position.
+> **Abyssal** will automatically judge the order of the three separators, which means you don't need to care much about their position.
 For example, you are allowed to put the `Menu Separator` to the other side of the `Always Hide Separator`, as they will automatically swap their roles to the correct ones after your operation.

 <br />